Oceanbao/blog/content/code/omnicode.md

-docker container rm $(docker container ls -a -q)         # Remove all containers docker image ls -a                             # List all images on this machine docker image rm <image id>            # Remove specified image from this machine docker image rm ​$(docker image ls -a -q)   # Remove all images from this machine docker login             # Log in this CLI session using your Docker credentials docker tag <image> username/repository:tag  # Tag <image> for upload to registry docker push username/repository:tag            # Upload tagged image to registry
+docker container rm $(docker container ls -a -q)         # Remove all containers docker image ls -a                             # List all images on this machine docker image rm <image id>            # Remove specified image from this machine docker image rm $(docker image ls -a -q)   # Remove all images from this machine docker login             # Log in this CLI session using your Docker credentials docker tag <image> username/repository:tag  # Tag <image> for upload to registry docker push username/repository:tag            # Upload tagged image to registry